-Accounting Associates Program Overview
+Associates in Accounting Program

 Students will learn to summarize financial information by taking classes that teach them to prepare and interpret financial statements.
 This helps in assisting with managerial decision-making.
 Following graduation, accounting students can obtain employment as a bookkeeper, an accounts receivable clerk, and other entry-level business positions.

 Begin taking accounting courses at our school today!

 - Learn to prepare and summarize financial documents